unclead/yii2-multiple-input/docs/multiple_input_single.md

 ]);?>

 <?= $form->field($model, 'emails')->widget(MultipleInput::className(), [
-    'limit' => 4,
+    'max' => 4,
  ]);
 ?>
 <?= Html::submitButton('Update', ['class' => 'btn btn-success']);?>
 <?php ActiveForm::end();?>
 ```

-Options `limit` means that user able to input only 4 emails
+Options `max` means that user able to input only 4 emails

 For validation emails you can use the following code